vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/apperance.md

 - Default: `true`

 Back to top button configuration.
 The default trigger distance is 300px, which can be changed when you fill in the number.
 Filling in `false` disables the back to top button.

-## repoDisplay

-- Type: `boolean`
-- Default: `true`

-Whether to display the warehouse link in the navigation bar

-## fullscreen

-- Type: `boolean`
-- Default: `true`

-Whether to show the "full screen" button